amaurybsouza/devops-cheatsheet/README.md

 ## DevOps Cheat-sheet
-This DevOps cheatsheet helps you with the most commonly and used commands, for easy reference like Linux, Ansible, Terraform, Docker, Kubernetes, AWS Cloud, Git, Gitlab and olthers (constantly updating).a
+This DevOps cheatsheet helps you with the most commonly and used commands, for easy reference like Linux, Ansible, Terraform, Docker, Kubernetes, AWS Cloud, Git, Gitlab and olthers (constantly updating).

 ## Usage
 You can update the cheatsheet following the model below.
 Feel free to add a command in portuguese mode or in english.
 Make sure you have matched with the model below and apply your commands.